 Scholarly Commons Citation

 Barnett, Randy E., "Turning Citizens into Subjects: Why the Health Insurance Mandate is Unconstitutional" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 846.
+846.